 Earthquake Relief Fund -

+We discussed on urgency of releasing the earthquake relief fund.
+We also discu

-We need to release the fund after discussing with our members as soon as possible
+ssed on discussing with our board members as soon as possible as previously decided by the board.

-Reasons for delay of fund distribution (Issues with Nepal govt and delay in formation of earthquake Relief Authority in Nepal).
+Board also discussed the reasons for delay of fund distribution (current situation in Nepal, Nepalese government delay in formation of earthquake Relief Authority in Nepal).

 Monthly Board Meetings - Come up with the schedule for the monthly INA meeting in the next meeting.